spgreen/psTrace/README.md

 - Web Server (Apache, Nginx, etc)
 - SMTP Server (Postfix, etc) that does not require authentication for sending out email alerts
-- Accesss to a PerfSONAR Measurement Archive with traceroute/tracepath data
+- Access to a PerfSONAR Measurement Archive with traceroute/tracepath data

 ## Using the psTrace Analysis Tool